-Punjab Information Technology Board (PITB) Chairman Dr. Umar Saif has been included in the top 500 Muslims list of 2016.
+Punjab Information Technology Board (PITB) Chairman Dr. Umar Saif has been included in the list of top 500 Muslims of 2016.

-The list, comprising leading scholars, scientists and researchers around the world, consists of two other Pakistanis as well.
-Prof Dr. Attaur Rehman, former Chairman Higher Education Commission (HEC), and Dr. Abdul Qadeer Khan, the founder of Pakistan’s nuclear programme in Science and Technology category.
+The list, comprising leading scholars, scientists, and researchers around the world, consists of two other Pakistanis as well.
+Prof Dr. Attaur Rehman, former Chairman Higher Education Commission (HEC), and Dr. Abdul Qadeer Khan, the founder of Pakistan’s nuclear program in the Science and Technology category.

-Dr. Saif created the first startup incubators in Pakistan called the Saif Center of Innovation and is the founding Vice Chancellor of the Information Technology University Punjab and is one of the main forces behind the IT ecosystem in Pakistan, according to The Muslim 500 that published the list.
+Dr. Saif created the first startup incubators in Pakistan called the Saif Center of Innovation and is the founding Vice-Chancellor of the Information Technology University Punjab and is one of the main forces behind the IT ecosystem in Pakistan, according to The Muslim 500.

 Previously in 2011, the MIT Technology Review named Dr. Umar Saif in its list of top 35 innovators of the year.
 Before that World Economic Forum (WEF) declared him “Young Global Leader” in 2010.